For tips, extra details, and related products, click item images or names.

 Silver Fill & Gold Fill Wire are also called overlay.
 They're created by using heat and pressure to apply a thick layer of precious metal to a base of less costly metal.
 Use these when you're making upper-end designs but need something more economical than solid precious metal wire.
 Fill/overlay is typically considered precious metal, despite not being solid, because the precious metal surface is hundreds of times thicker than a plating (see illustration).

 Silver Plate & Gold Plate Wire give you colors that match precious metal components without the added cost.
 The disadvantage of plated wire is that when it's over-manipulated, the plating can crack and chip, revealing the base metal underneath.
 As a result, plated wire is best used for designs that do not require extensive bending and wrapping.

-Memory wire offers several sizes of wire coils that retain their round or oval shape.
-It works great for making beaded wine charms, finger rings, bracelets and chokers.
+Memory wire offers several sizes of wire coils that retain their round or oval shape (like the classic springy Slinky toy).
+It works great for making beaded wine charms, rings, multistrand bracelets and chokers.
 Flat memory wire works well as a foundation for lashing beads onto it.